Connect with us

 Alice Lux Fawzi and Manik Bansal., CC BY-NC-ND

-Cell is the physical root cause of brain injury.
+Cell death is the physical root cause of brain injury.
 In the lab, when the cells that make up brain tissue are deformed at a magnitude and rate beyond what they can withstand, they die – either immediately, as in the case of blast-induced cavitation, or slowly over six to 24 hours, as in most brain injuries from blunt impacts such as concussions.

 In low-level blast exposure, the cavitation bubbles are very small, and the trauma is contained to the small area around them.
 However, repeated exposure to blasts can lead to an accumulation of these microtraumas, eventually reaching a volume large enough to cause significant and irreversible neurological symptoms.